Office: Kimbrough 257

 Dr. Chris Dickey

-Dr. Chris Dickey, a Miraphone Performing Artist, is an emerging artist-teacher of tuba and euphonium in the United States.
+Dr. Chris Dickey, a Miraphone Performing Artist, is an artist-teacher of tuba and euphonium in the United States.
 Currently, he is a Clinical Assistant Professor of Music at Washington State University.
 In addition to teaching graduate and undergraduate tuba-euphonium studio, he conducts the brass ensemble, teaches music literature and brass techniques courses, coaches chamber music, and performs in the faculty brass quintet.
-He is in demand as a clinician throughout the Northwest.
+An active recitalist, teacher, and guest artist, Dr. Dickey has performed throughout the United States, South America, and Asia.

 Dr. Dickey has enjoyed a varied performance career on both the tuba and euphonium.
 He is currently the principal tuba in the Washington-Idaho Symphony and is a founding member of the In Motus Tuba Quartet and Northwest Brass, chamber ensembles specializing in contemporary brass literature.
 Other performance credits include the Spokane, Mid-Columbia, Missoula, Yakima, and Walla Walla Symphonies, the Chicago and St. Louis Brass Bands, the National Wind Ensemble, the St. Louis Wind Symphony, and the Eastern Symphony Orchestra.
 He has made solo appearances with such groups as the Spokane British Brass Band, the University of Portland Wind Ensemble, the Eastern Symphony Orchestra, the Iowa Chamber Winds, the University of Iowa Concert Band, and the Edwardsville Municipal Band.

 Dr. Dickey received a Doctor of Music degree from Northwestern University as a student of tuba pedagogue Rex Martin.
 He also studied wind conducting with Mallory Thompson.
+While at Northwestern, he was the recipient of the prestigious Eckstein Scholarship.
 Dr. Dickey earned a Master of Arts degree from the University of Iowa under John Manning, the founding member of the Atlantic Brass Quintet.
+For his distinguished performance as a graduate teaching assistant at Iowa, Dr. Dickey earned the Outstanding Teaching Assistant Award from the College of Arts and Sciences.
 He received a Bachelor of Music degree, summa cum laude, from Eastern Illinois University as a student of Allan Horney.
-Dr. Dickey performs on a Miraphone 5050T Ambassador euphonium and a Miraphone 281 Firebird tuba.
-He holds memberships in the International Tuba-Euphonium Association, the College Music Society, the National Association for Music Education, and the National Association of Collegiate Wind and Percussion Teachers.
+He holds memberships in the International Tuba-Euphonium Association, the College Music Society, and the National Association for Music Education.